kohlschutter/junixsocket/src/site/markdown/compatibility.md

 `-SNAPSHOT` builds are not considered releases, but merely previews of a future release.

-### junixsocket 2.3
+### junixsocket 2.3.3

-junixsocket 2.3 is fully compatible with Java 8 and newer (tested up to Java 15).
+junixsocket 2.3.3 is fully compatible with Java 8 and newer (tested up to Java 16).

-There is limited support for Java 7 systems: the core functionality (junixsocket-common and junixsocket-server) is supported, but RMI, selftest and demos aren't.
+There is limited functionality for Java 7 systems: the core functionality (junixsocket-common and junixsocket-server) is supported, but RMI, selftest and demos aren't.

-junixsocket has been tested with Oracle's Java 8 JDK, and OpenJDK for newer versions.
+junixsocket has been tested to work with Oracle's Java 8 JDK, and OpenJDK for newer versions.

 ## Supported Architectures

 The minimum set of supported (out of the box) platforms and processor architectures currently is:

-* macOS Intel 64-bit
+* macOS Intel 64-bit and ARM 64-bit / Apple Silicon
 * Linux x86_64
 * Linux ARM 32-bit (armhf)
 * Linux ARM 64-bit (aarch64)